AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/download-install-aem-sites-templates-cs.md

 - Within the **AEMG** folder, Experience Manager Guides provides many out-of-the-box samples like **Search**, **Sign in**, **Docs**,  and **Support**.
 - A language folder for English(en)is present in the **AEMG** folder.
 You can create similar folders for other languages.
 For example, French (fr).
 - A sample folder **Product1** is present in the **Docs** folder.
-- Experience Manager Guides also provides the following out-of-the-box templates:
+- Experience Manager Guides also provides the following predefined templates:

     - **Content Page**
     - **Home Page**